falterfriday/blog/_posts/2016-04-15-Decision-pt.-2.md

 For now at least.

-I decided to take a few weeks to get the trip out of my system (Seattle ⇒ DC, in March... yuck) and get the apartment set up.
+I decided to take a few weeks to get the trip out of my system (Seattle ⇒ DC, in March...) and get the apartment set up.
 At this point, I'm pretty sure of the direction I want to go.
 A solid week of driving gives you an absurd amount of time to think.